 - Fundraising difficulties.
 If a side project turns into something more that you’d like to grow, operating as a sole proprietorship makes it difficult to get investment or funding without the ability to issue stock.

 - Tied to the owner.
 If the owner of a sole proprietorship dies or otherwise decides to stop operating the business, then the sole proprietorship ceases to exist; in the event of death, the assets of the business are added to the estate and are possibly subject to estate tax.

 What is an LLC?

-A limited liability company (LLC) is a business entity that is distinct from its owner or owners, and offers greater protection and structure while maintaining flexibility.
+A limited liability company (LLC) is a business entity that is distinct from its owner or owners and offers greater protection and structure while maintaining flexibility.
 LLCs are a popular choice from many business owners because they bring together popular features of corporations and sole proprietorships into one entity.
 As there are many advantages, there are also disadvantages to forming an LLC.

 Benefits of an LLC

 - Liability protection.
 Provided that the LLC is structured and operated correctly, it shields its owners from the debts accrued by the business, save for instances of fraud or malfeasance.